From Toy Models to Frontier Models

 Templeton, A., Conerly, T., Marcus, J., et al.

-• Deception features: Features that activate when the model generates deceptive or misleading content.
+- Deception features: Features that activate when the model generates deceptive or misleading content.

-• Sycophancy features: Features that activate when the model agrees with the user regardless of accuracy.
+- Sycophancy features: Features that activate when the model agrees with the user regardless of accuracy.

-• Dangerous content features: Features related to harmful instructions, bias, and unsafe outputs.
+- Dangerous content features: Features related to harmful instructions, bias, and unsafe outputs.

 The existence of these features opens three potential applications, each at a different stage of maturity.

 Monitoring.
 If we can identify safety-relevant features reliably, we could track their activations during deployment.
 Are deception features activating more than expected?
 Are sycophancy features firing when the model should be pushing back?
 Feature monitoring could provide a real-time "dashboard" of model behavior that complements traditional behavioral testing.Feature monitoring for safety is analogous to physiological monitoring in medicine.
 Rather than waiting for symptoms (behavioral failures), you continuously track vital signs (feature activations).
-The key question is whether feature activations are reliable vital signs -- whether they are sensitive enough to catch problems and specific enough to avoid false alarms.
+The key question is whether feature activations are reliable vital signs, whether they are sensitive enough to catch problems and specific enough to avoid false alarms.

 Auditing.
-If features provide a complete and reliable decomposition of model behavior, we could build an "affirmative safety case" -- a positive argument that the model is safe, based on inspecting its internal representations rather than relying solely on the absence of observed failures.
+If features eventually provide a sufficiently complete and validated decomposition, they could contribute to an “affirmative safety case”: positive evidence about internal mechanisms, rather than only the absence of observed failures.

 These are promising directions, not accomplished facts.
 Critical open questions remain.
 Can monitoring features actually catch safety failures that behavioral testing misses?
 We do not know yet.
 Can feature steering replace or supplement RLHF?
 Clamping a single feature is crude, and real safety requires nuanced control across many features simultaneously.
 Is there a path to an affirmative safety case based on feature inspection?
-This requires features to be complete (capturing everything the model represents) and reliable (consistently firing for the concepts they represent) -- two properties that have not been established.
+This requires features to be complete (capturing everything the model represents) and reliable (consistently firing for the concepts they represent), two properties that have not been established.

 The limitations that apply to SAEs in general apply with special force to safety applications.
 If SAE features are not unique (different training runs produce different features), which features do we monitor?
 If features suffer from absorption (where parent features fail to fire for inputs that match child features), monitoring may miss important activations.
 If interpretability is partly illusory (features look interpretable but are not complete), safety conclusions may be unreliable.